nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_5.md

 ## Step 1: Search & copy DESeq2 app

+!!! tip "Vidlets"

+    We recommend watching the vidlets first before utilizing the step wise written instructions to follow along.

 The first step is to obtain a copy of the DESeq2 app in the project folder.

   * Click the <span class="highlight_txt">Apps</span> tab which is currently empty and click <span class="highlight_txt">Add Apps</span> button which opens the list of Public Apps.